TestRoots/travistorrent-site/page_access.md

 As a courtesy to our users, TravisTorrent provides both offline and online access options.
 No registration or subscription is required.
 Users are kindly asked to follow a fair-use policy of server resources.

-<div class="get-started-wrap"><a class="btn btn-success btn-lg get-started-btn" href="/dblite/">Live Online Access</a> <a class="btn btn-success btn-lg get-started-btn" href="/dumps/travistorrent_11_1_2017.sql.gz">Download SQL Dump</a></div>
+<div class="get-started-wrap"><a class="btn btn-success btn-lg get-started-btn" href="https://bigquery.cloud.google.com/table/travistorrent-bq:data.2017_01_11?tab=schema">Live Online Access</a> <a class="btn btn-success btn-lg get-started-btn" href="/dumps/travistorrent_11_1_2017.sql.gz">Download SQL Dump</a></div>
 <br>

 ### Live Online Access
-We provide a MySQL web client interface [DBLite instance](/dblite/) that has the latest TravisTorrent snapshot loaded into it.
+Thanks to Google, we can [provide a BigQuery interface](https://bigquery.cloud.google.com/table/travistorrent-bq:data.2017_01_11?tab=schema) to TravisTorrent.
+Everyone gets a free monthly Terabyte on BigQuery to instantly query it!

-Usage Instructions: After following the above link, please click on `Continue as Guest` to access the web interface.
-Select database `travist`, under which you will find the TravisTorrent timestamped tables.
-Select one of them.
-You can then input sample queries and run them via the blue arrow.
-For example, ``SELECT AVG(tr_duration) FROM travistorrent_6_12_2016`` computes the average mean of the build time over all projects.
+Usage Instructions: After following the above link, please login and authorize via your Google account (there is a free $300 voucher to get started and you require a credit card, but according to Google this is never charged unless explicitly asked for).
+If you are not already in the query browser, click on the big red button on the top left that says `Compose Query`.
+You can then input sample queries in SQL syntax and run them via `CTRL+ENTER.
+For example, ``SELECT AVG(tr_duration) FROM [travistorrent-bq:data.2017_01_11]`` computes the average mean build time over all projects.

 ### Offline Access
 We distribute snapshots of our database as compressed SQL and CSV files.
 The SQL is generated from automatically reading in the CSV.